-Updated admission info for school year 2014-15: Each spring, Breakthrough admits approximately 35 sixth grade students into its program geared toward college entrance.
+Each spring, Breakthrough admits approximately 35-40 sixth grade students into its program geared toward college entrance.
 The process is competitive and not all applicants are guaranteed acceptance.
-Sixth grade is the only entry point for students into the program, and only students attending one of the four Manchester public middle schools are eligible to apply.
+Sixth grade is the only entry point for students into the program, and only students attending a Manchester public or charter middle school in Manchester are eligible to apply.
 Demand from students in the Manchester school district alone consistently exceeds the program’s capacity and results in the competitive application process.

 - express a desire to earn a college degree and are supported by their family in this ambition

 - and are committed to involvement with Breakthrough for three years

 Special consideration is given to students who meet any of the following criteria:

 - will be the first generation in their family to earn a four-year college degree in the U.S.

 - are eligible for federal free or reduced lunch

 - identify as an underrepresented racial or ethnic minority in New Hampshire